CSA-RH/mysql-openshift-ephemeral/README.md

 # mysql-openshift-ephemeral
-Demo: Creating an applicatipon that uses an MySQL isntance running on GCP.
+Demo: Creating an applicatipon that uses an MySQL instance running on GCP.

-The original purpose of the repo that was forked was to accompany a blog post at developers.redhat.com that instructs how to create an ephemeral MySQL instance in OpenShift 4.x.
-But it has been modified to show how you can use an eternal (to the cluster) MySQL instance OSD cluster on GCP.
+The original purpose of the repo from which I forked this, was to accompany a blog post at developers.redhat.com that instructs how to create an ephemeral MySQL instance in OpenShift 4.x.
+I have modified the content and instructions to work with an external MySQL instance.

-*This is not a best practice or recommendation for how to set this up for production use.*
+**This is not a best practice nor is it a recommendation for how to set this up in any production system.**

 Like everything else we do at Red Hat, it's open source and open to pull requests.